Baseball metaphors for sex: Running the bases

 The metaphors are found variously in popular American culture, with one well-known example in the Meat Loaf song "Paradise by the Dashboard Light", which describes a young couple "making out", with a voice-over commentary of a portion of a baseball game as a metaphor for the couple's activities.
 A similar example can be found in Billy Joel's song "Zanzibar" in which he compares himself to Pete Rose and sings the lines, "Me, I'm trying just to get to second base and I'd steal it if she only gave the sign.
 She's gonna give the go ahead, the inning isn't over yet for me."
 Trace Adkins's 2006 song "Swing" is based on the same concept, while the protagonist in Brad Paisley's 2007 song "Online" is described as having never been to second base with a woman.

+As of 2026, a wide variety of t-shirts and other garments are for sale that display a pink ribbon symbol supporting breast cancer awareness along with the text "save second base".

 The term strikeout may be used to refer to a failure to engage in any form of foreplay or other sexual activity.